What are the Agency Workers Regulations 2010?

 How do my holidays get calculated?

-How can I request information about the obligation for equal treatment?
+Can I request information about equal treatment?